Subrina Sookram (Winner)

 Danielle Sum (Winner)

-Danielle Sum is a percussionist who is in her fifth year of study at the University of Toronto, in the Concurrent Teacher Education Program.
+Danielle Sum is a percussionist who recently completed her fifth year of study at the University of Toronto, in the Concurrent Teacher Education Program.
 A graduate of the Faculty of Music, she has studied with Beverley Johnston, John Rudolph and Mark Duggan.
 An avid performer, Danielle has performed as a soloist with the University of Toronto Wind Symphony as a result of winning the Winds Concerto Competition in 2015.
 She has also appeared as a finalist in the Orchestra Toronto Marta Hidy Competition in 2016.
 Danielle has performed in masterclasses for She-E Wu, Katarzyna Mycka, and Conrado Moya, and enjoys enhancing her own musical education by attending festivals such as the International Katarzyna Mycka Marimba Academy and the TorQ Percussion Seminar.
 Her ensemble experience includes performing with the Band of the Queen’s Own Rifles of Canada, the Royal Conservatory Orchestra, Silverthorn Winds, the Etobicoke Philharmonic and Weston Silver Band.
 Danielle is also passionate about continuing her education and gaining more experience as an artist, including learning about different ethnic percussion instruments and other styles of music such as jazz.
 She also enjoys teaching private lessons on piano and percussion.
 When she is not playing music, Danielle enjoys portrait photography.
 Danielle will be performing Ney Rosauro’s “Concerto for Marimba” at our spring concert, Wind Dances.